MjayJeong/Naive-Bayes-Classifier/README.md

 ## How to Execute

-First of all, I saved the stopwords word in a txt file.
-It's the way that the txt file is fetched from the code.<br>
+First of all, I saved the stopwords word in a txt file from this site (https://www.kaggle.com/datasets/rowhitswami/stopwords)<br>
+It's the way that the txt file is fetched from the code.
 And the test.csv and train.csv files are fetched as well.<br>
 The required library is numpy, matplotlib.